GOP wins slim House majority, complicating ambitious agenda – KION546

 Instead, Democrats showed surprising resilience, holding on to moderate, suburban districts from Virginia to Minnesota and Kansas.
 The results could complicate House GOP leader Kevin McCarthy’s plans to become speaker as some conservative members have questioned whether to back him or have imposed conditions for their support.

+“Last week’s elections demonstrated the strength and resilience of American democracy.
+There was a strong rejection of election deniers, political violence, and intimidation,” Biden said in a statement.
+“There was an emphatic statement that, in America, the will of the people prevails.”

+He added, that “the future is too promising to be trapped in political warfare.”

 The narrow margins have upended Republican politics and prompted finger-pointing about what went wrong.
 Some in the GOP have blamed Donald Trump for the worse-than-expected outcome.
-The former president, who is expected to announce a third White House bid Tuesday, lifted candidates during this year’s primaries who struggled to win during the general election.
+The former president, who announced his third White House bid Tuesday, lifted candidates during this year’s Republican primaries who often questioned the results of the 2020 election or downplayed the mob attack on the U.S. Capitol last year.
+Many of those struggled to win during the general election.

 Despite the GOP’s underwhelming showing, the party will still have notable power.
 Republicans will take control of key committees, giving them the ability to shape legislation and launch probes of Biden, his family and his administration.
 There’s particular interest in investigating the overseas business dealings of the president’s son Hunter Biden.
 Some of the most conservative lawmakers have raised the prospect of impeaching Biden, though that will be much harder for the party to accomplish with a tight majority.